Cyb3r-Jak3/html5validator-docker/README.md

 ## Tags

+> [!WARNING]
+> `experimental` has been deprecated with release of v5.
+This is because source now used my fork.

-There are currently three tags for this image: `source`, `pypi`, and `experimental`.
-The source tag involves building html5validator from [source](https://github.com/svenkreiss/html5validator), the PyPI installs the packaged version, and the experimental branch builds from my fork of [html5validator](https://github.com/Cyb3r-Jak3/html5validator).
+There are currently two tags for this image: `source`, and `pypi` The source tag involves building html5validator from [source](https://github.com/Cyb3r-Jak3/html5validator), the PyPI installs the packaged version.
 The PyPi tag is more stable than the source branch, thus it is the latest tag.